microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 After you have completed this, your new Event Hub should be list in the Resource Group you are using.
 You now need to get the Connection String for it, so the flowgraph can send messages to the Event Hub.
 Follow [these steps](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) to get the Connection String and copy it to your clipboard.

-Now return to the GRC window and find the Event Hub Sink block in the flowgraph.
+Now return to the GRC window and find the Event Hub Sink block in the far right side of the flowgraph.

 <center><img src="images/event-hub-sink-block.png"/></center>